+Nepal is a landlocked country in Central Asia, sandwiched between the plains of India and the Tibetan plateau.
 Nepal is one of the poorest and least developed countries in the world, with inadequate infrastructure, persistent power shortages, lack of health care, and recurring political instability.
 80% of its people live in rural areas, dependent upon subsistence farming, with 30% living on less than $14 per person per month.
 1,500 Nepali youth leave Kathmandu daily to work overseas.
 30% of Nepal’s GDP depends on remittances-the money sent from Nepali overseas workers.

 The majesty of the Himalayas (Nepal is home to eight of the world’s highest mountains), the beauty of the mid-hills, the warmth and friendliness of the people, and ten UNESCO World Heritage sites, draw mountaineers, trekkers, and tourists from across the globe.
 Tourism represents 8% of the country’s economy.

 Langtang National Park, Valley and Village

 The massive April, 2015, earthquake, with an epicenter 48 miles northwest of Kathmandu, left a trail of devastation in over twenty districts in Nepal.
 This magnitude 7.8 quake triggered an avalanche in the Langtang Valley, located at 12,000 feet elevation near the Tibet border.
 A favorite destination on Nepal’s third most popular trekking route, Langtang National Park and the Langtang Valley offered an idyllic paradise of rock houses, grazing yaks, and traditional people seemingly bypassed by time, high in the snow-capped, majestic Himalayas.